fabiangeisler/pyshotgrid/docs/user_guide.md

 Once you installed `pyshotgrid` you can start using it throughout your project.
 The best entry point usually creating a new instance of the SGSite class.
-This class represents your ShotGrid site as a whole and has various functions to start navigating through it.
+This class represents your Flow Production Tracking site as a whole and has various functions to start navigating through it.

 :::{note}